Bismo-Bot/Bismo/Doc.md

 `RenameRole(currentName, newName)`: Renames a role from `currentName` to `newName`.
 Also updates the name in the user's roles

 `DeleteRole(role)`: Removes a role from the permissions storage and removes the role from users

+## Audio
+Playing audio into voice channels on Discord can be complicated.
+Luckily Discord.JS has made it easy via Discord.JS/Voice, however, only one audio source can be played at once so we need some way to manage all of these plugins and audio focus.

+yada-yada, work in progress.
+Essentially allow plugins to request the voiceconnection all willynilly, but, scrub the subscribe function from that instance if possible, or redirect the function to Bismo.FocusAudio(voiceConnection)